top of page

 • Assist other cruisers in servicing their engines to learn how they do it

-Overall it's advisable to be methodical, think logically through each step and be careful in your approach (don't panic or rush yourself) to maximize the chances of success.
+Overall it's advisable to be methodical, think logically through each step, and be careful in your approach (don't panic or rush yourself) to maximize the chances of success.

 How to organize and store your tools on a boat

-How you store your tools will depend on the size and layout of the boat, but the key is to keep it organized and away from salt water and sea breeze.
-We keep our engine spares in airtight containers, frequently used tools are in a well organized and easy to reach tool chest, while those that have a more specific use like the manual oil changer are kept in harder to reach spots.
+How you store your tools will depend on the size and layout of the boat, but the key is to keep it organized, and away from salt water and sea breeze.

 yacht tender engine servicing tools